erlingrj/iot-temp/report.md

 - QoS_2: Acknowledged delivery: Message is resent until the Broker receives an acknowledgement from the client.
 The Client could receive duplicates.
 - QoS_3: Assured delivery: Client receives exactly one copy of the message.
 This is assured through a two-level handshake.

+Using MQTT for communication between processes running on the same hardware introduces unnecessary overhead.
+The processes could easily have used Inter-Process Communication like FIFOs, Message Queues, Pipes or just reading and writing to the filesystem of the Pi.
+We chose to use MQTT even though because:

+#### MQTT makes our system scalable
+We could easily have scaled up to a system with a 100 temperature sensors spread out over a building and the GUI and Gateway running on a separate machine somewhere in the building.
+We could also have temperature controllers spread out over the building controlling heaters/ACs.

+#### MQTT is valuable to learn
+MQTT is the number one M2M protocol for IoT so it is worth spending some time on it.

 For the first draft of our product we have used QoS_1 and are using the following three topics: */sensors/temperature*, */user/control_policy* and */controller/onoff*.

 A typical MQTT message payload, a temperature sample from the Temperature Sensor would look like this:
 **Timestamp=20-06-2019T08:38:00;Data=34.32913;Src=1**

 ### HTTP
 We are using HTTP to connect the local and the *remote system* .
 The Gateway/Logger gets data from the *remote system*  by HTTP GET requests and publises data with HTTP POST requests.
 The Web UI is, of course, also served using HTTP.